Dr. Chacko Featured on the Cover of

-- Auto-injectors – i.e., the EpiPen, for allergic reactions that range from extreme to life-threatening
+- Auto-injectors – An EpiPen can be used for allergic reactions that range from extreme to life-threatening.

 How Do I Avoid Allergens?

-The most common way to avoid allergens is to limit your need for allergy medications and avoid your allergens as much as you can.
+Allergen avoidance involves taking steps to reduce contact with any substance that’s likely to trigger an allergic reaction.
 This could include reducing washing your nose out daily, staying away from items that cause your allergies to act up, keep your home and spaces you spend time at like the office clean and free of possible allergens.

 What Medicines Can I Take for Allergies?